nmstate/nmstate.github.io/devel/yaml_api.md

  * `psk`: String.
 The Pre-Shared-Key.
 Please consider to use x509/PKI authentication in production system.
 In query, this property will be shown as `<_password_hid_by_nmstate>` for security concern.
  * `rightsubnet`: String.
-Please explicitly set it when using in host-to-host mode.
+Please explicitly set it to /32 or /128 IP when using in host-to-host mode.
- * `leftmodecfgclient`: yes|no. Please explicitly set it to `no` when using in host-to-host mode.
+ * `leftmodecfgclient`: true|false.
+Please explicitly set it to `false` when using in host-to-host mode.
  * `type`: `transport` or `tunnel`.
 The `tunnel` is the default value if not defined.